Postanschrift / Postal address

 D-26111 Oldenburg, Germany

 Our group develops methods for machine listening motivated by the remarkable properties of the healthy auditory system of listeners.
 We combine deep machine learning and knowledge about acoustics and physiology to improve automated speech processing.
 The findings are applied to advance the fields of auditory healthcare, acoustics, and auditory neuroscience.
+Please scroll down for a list of topics we're working on!

 Some of the topics we're working on: